layline-io/layline-doc/docs/03-assets/services/01-asset-service-introduction.md

 Very similar to the notion of web services.
 Such a function call can read or write data, or for example call an actual web service, and more.

-Services provide access to specific types of interfaces.
+Services provide connection and access to specific types of interfaces.
 There is for example a Service specialized on conversing with JDBC compatible databases.
 Another type of Service is specialized on Aerospike NoSQL storage, and yet another one for dealing with HTTP/S calls, etc.

+Apart from Email Service and Teams Service the connection to the appropriate backend is configured in the Service Asset itself and not through a dedicated Connection Asset.

 ## How to put Services to work